pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 # File Sharing API for Unity SDK

-Upload and share files up to 5 MB on a channel.
+Upload and share files up to 5 MB.
+When a file is uploaded to a channel, it's stored with your key.
 Subscribers receive a file event containing file ID, filename, and optional description.

 ## Send file

-Uploads a file and publishes a file message on the channel.
-Internally calls PublishFileMessage to publish metadata (file ID, name).
+Uploads a file to a channel and publishes a file message on that channel.
+Internally calls PublishFileMessage to announce the uploaded file.

 ### Method(s)